Azure/vscode-azureterraform/README.md

 Creates a visual representation of the components of the module and save it in `graph.png`.
 This command requires [GraphViz dot](http://www.graphviz.org) to be installed locally.

-### Azure Terraform: execute test

-Runs one of the following test against the current module using a test container:

-- lint: This command checks the formating of the code of the Terraform module.

-- end to end: This command will deploy the current module with the settings specified in the .tfvars file, verify that the deployment pass the controls and destroy the resources that have been created.

-- custom: This command will run the customized command against the Terraform module.

-You can run the test locally or in Azure.

-- Running the test locally requires to have [Docker](http://www.docker.io) installed and create a Service Principal that will be used to authenticate against Azure.

-- Running the test in Azure will create an Azure Container Group in your subscription, it will use the name and resource group defined in the settings files.

-Use the following command to get the results of the test (Replace with your own values).
-`az container logs -n terraformtesting -g TerraformTestRG`

-In both cases the default test container is "microsoft/terraform-test" and it can be customized through the settings.

-> NOTE: Running the tests in Azure will count against your Azure consumption.

 ### Azure Terraform: push

 This command will sync workspace files that meet the filter `azureTerraform.files` setting in your configuration to Azure clouddrive.